awsdocs/elb-network-load-balancers-user-guide/doc_source/create-network-load-balancer.md

 A load balancer takes requests from clients and distributes them across targets in a target group, such as EC2 instances\.

-Before you begin, launch EC2 instances in at least one Availability Zone\.
-Ensure that the virtual private cloud \(VPC\) has at least one public subnet in each of these Availability Zones\.
+Before you begin, ensure that the virtual private cloud \(VPC\) for your load balancer has at least one public subnet in each Availability Zone where you have targets\.

 To create a load balancer using the AWS CLI, see [Tutorial: Create a Network Load Balancer Using the AWS CLI](network-load-balancer-cli.md)\.